Unixono/docker-certs-manager/README.md

 ### How it works, and what's the "challenges" directory?
 After generating the domain key, and certificate signing request file, you are searching for generating the domain certificate, but first, you must prove you own the domain you want a certificate for.
 Let's Encrypt requires you host some challenge files on them (Particularly under `http://<domain>/.well-known/acme-challenge/`).

 But, how do you get those challente files?
-Don't worry, the script [acme-tiny](https://github.com/diafygi/acme-tiny) will write them for you, connect to Let's encrypt to validate you own the domain, and finally will generate your certificate. **NOTE:** Let's Encrypt will perform a plain HTTP request to port 80 on your server, so you must serve the challenge files via HTTP (a redirect to HTTPS is fine too).
+Don't worry, the script [acme-tiny](https://github.com/diafygi/acme-tiny) will write them for you, connect to Let's encrypt to validate you own the domain, and finally will generate your certificate.
+Let's Encrypt will perform a plain HTTP request to port 80 on your server, so you must serve the challenge files via HTTP (a redirect to HTTPS is fine too).

 ### How to use it?